stoeps13/connections-doc/source/admin/install/t_install_cluster.md

     If you chose to configure the WebServer during the install, the settings and configuration for Connections will use the IBM HTTP Server URL for communication.
 Ensure the HTTP Server plugin is configured to access the different Connections components.

+    !!! note
-    **Note:** The following examples are only for Unix.
+    The following examples are only for Unix.
 If **WebSphere Application server** is enabled then trust the HTTP Server certificate

     1. If not already open, open a browser to the [Integrated Solutions Console](http://cprice6l.swg.usma.ibm.com:9060/ibm/console) and login.